joaoadelazzari/FStr/README.md

 5 - Once installed, you may run the FStr program and enjoy elastic buckling analysis.

-Observation 1: In case of uninstalling, go to “Add or Remove Programs” or “Programs and Features” or “Apps & Features”, and search for “FStr” and “MATLAB Runtime”.
+Note 1: In case of uninstalling, go to “Add or Remove Programs” or “Programs and Features” or “Apps & Features”, and search for “FStr” and “MATLAB Runtime”.
 You must uninstall both applications for completely remove the FStr;

-Observation 2: In case the program is not running properly, try to uninstall the MATLAB Runtime and install again;
+Note 2: In case the program is not running properly, try to uninstall the MATLAB Runtime and install again;

-Observation 3: In case the program reports some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br);
+Note 3: In case the program reports some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br);

-Observation 4: Using another type of software that requires a MATLAB Runtime, may be compromising the usage of the FStr Computer Application.
+Note 4: Using another type of software that requires a MATLAB Runtime, may be compromising the usage of the FStr Computer Application.

+## Installing MATLAB APP .mlappinstall file:

+To install the FStr app in MATLAB, follow these steps:

+1 - Download the newest .mlappinstall file in the releases (https://github.com/joaoadelazzari/FStr/releases/);

+2- Open MATLAB 2017b or a later version (earlier versions may also work);

+3- Click the "APPS" tab;

+4- Click the blue "Install App" button in the upper left corner of the screen;

+5- Select the "FStr 1.4.0p.mlappinstall" file;

+6- Select "Install" for a new installation, "Update" for an update, "Downgrade" for a downgrade, or "Re-install" for a re-installation;

+Once installed, the FStr app will be displayed alongside your other apps and default MATLAB apps.
+To run the program, click on the app icon.

+To uninstall the app, right-click on the app icon and select "Uninstall".

 ### Developed by: